🤖 Summarize this article with AI:

 Ok, you have created a detailed document that outlines your plan for testing.
 It contains the success criteria for testing, describes many test cases and includes all steps to report bugs.
 And now what?
 Well, the testing obviously, but this is not the point here.
 The key importance of a test plan in software testing is not to hide in the drawer.
 The test plan helps in all phases of software development process and all aspects of testing only if you use it properly.

-In addition to that, remember that the most important soft criteria for a test plan is readability.
+In addition to that, remember that the most important soft criterion for a test plan is readability.
 You need to make it easy to understand to all audiences.
 You are probably wondering why we put this into the “how to execute” part of our article.
-That's simple - all team members have to be aware that the test plan exists and how far we have progressed.
+That’s simple - all team members have to be aware that the test plan exists and how far we have progressed.
+Regularly communicating testing progress is essential to keep everyone informed and aligned, ensuring the team can track milestones and manage any changes efficiently.
 Remember, they are the ones actually working with the plan, you have created.
 Without them, the test plan becomes just another document.

 Happy (automated) testing!